Remember about the Gas – Do not buy Russian goods!: Reactions

 In December 2005, former Rada Chairman Volodymyr Lytvyn said he would not send his friends any SMS with the text "Remember about the Gas – Do not buy Russian goods", because he believes that it will increase the ethnic strife.

-In 2006, scientists of the Institute of State and Law of the National Academy of Sciences Ukraine expressed that the campaign resulted in strengthening agitation Party of Regions and Viktor Yanukovych during the election campaign in 2006 parliamentary elections to the introduction of Russian as a second language in Ukraine, and for closer integration of Ukraine with Russia within the Common Economic Space.
+In 2006, scientists from the Institute of State and Law of the National Academy of Sciences Ukraine argued that the campaign resulted in strengthening the agitation efforts of the Party of Regions and Viktor Yanukovych during the 2006 parliamentary elections.
+Particularly regarding the introduction of Russian as a second language in Ukraine, and for closer integration of Ukraine with Russia within the Common Economic Space.

-After putting up flyers in Kropyvnytskyi by unknown activists, several grocery stores stopped to do orders of Russian chocolate and beer "Baltika".
+After putting up flyers in Kropyvnytskyi by unknown activists, several grocery stores stopped ordering Russian chocolate and beer "Baltika".

-According to activists in early 2006 Spiritual Directorate of Buddhists Ukraine "Ninhma in Ukraine" supported its decision to boycott Russian goods.
+According to activists in early 2006, the Spiritual Directorate of Buddhists Ukraine "Ninhma in Ukraine" supported its decision to boycott Russian goods.
 On their website they allegedly hung a banner "Do not buy Russian goods!"

-Estimations

-According to historian Yaroslav Svatko he expressed in February 2006, the campaign was unexpected for the Russian government and led to unexpected consequences for her spontaneous, decentralized distribution in society the idea of separation of Ukrainian interests of Russia.
+In February 2006, historian Yaroslav Svatko said the Russian government was surprise by the campaign which led to unexpected consequences: the promotion of the idea of separating Ukrainian interests from Russia.

-Name
+Campaign Name

-From the beginning of the campaign name came from the phrase "Remember about the gas" and "do not buy Russian goods" probably with leaflets those were handed by unknown activists in Kropyvnytskyi.
-It was used by the activists of Alliance "Maidan" as "Remember the gas – do not buy Russian goods!"
-In that form phrase was most particularly through the media.
-But also phrase "Remember the gas – do not buy Russian goods" (without the exclamation mark) was widely used.
-In 2009, the option "Remember the gas!
-Do not buy Russian goods!"
-It was also used as well as other derivative forms.
+From the beginning the campaign's name came from the phrase "Remember about the gas" and "do not buy Russian goods" probably from leaflets that were handed out by unknown activists in Kropyvnytskyi.
+The activists of Alliance "Maidan" used the similar phrase: "Remember the gas – do not buy Russian goods!"
+That phrase was used by the media.
+Another widely used variation was "Remember the gas – do not buy Russian goods" (without the exclamation mark).
+In 2009, the variation "Remember the gas!
+Do not buy Russian goods!" was used as well as other variations.